platformsh/platformsh-docs/sites/friday/src/get-started/express/add-database.md

 {{% vendor/name %}} projects already include a [variety of services](/add-services.html#available-services), so you don’t have to subscribe to an external cache or search-engine services.
 And as these services are included in your project, you can manage them through Git and they’re backed up along with the rest of your project.
-Your project source code defines the services configuration in the main `.{{% vendor/cli %}}/config.yaml` file and this is where you can add new services.
+Your project source code defines the services configuration in the main `.{{% vendor/cli %}}/config.yaml` file, and this is where you can add new services.

 As an example on how to do so, to add a [MariaDB database engine](/add-services/mysql.html) into your Express project, complete the following 6 steps: